bupy7/java-vkmd/README.md

-java-ytp-music
+java-vkmd
 ==============

-A lighten desktop application to listen music from YouTube without video stream.
+A lighten music downloader for Vkontakte.

 Requirements
 ------------